hsteude/Anomaly-Detection-LSTM-GRU/README.md

 ```shell
 python anodeclstmgru/data/data_preparation.py
 ```
-- To kick off model training processes, you  can modify and use the scripts stored in the 'utils' directory.
+- To kick off a model training processes, you  can modify and use the scripts stored in the 'utils' directory.
 E.g.:
 ```shell
 ./utils/run_training_gpu.sh
 ```
-- I you like to see the training process in a tensorboard, run:
+- If you like to see the training process in a tensorboard, run:
 ```shell
 tensorbaord --logdir lightning_logs
 ```